Imperial examination: Han dynasty

 Emperor Wu introduced a regularised system of recommendations known as Xiaolian (Filially Pious and Incorrupt) in which each local magistrate or governor had to recommend at least one candidate to the court every year.
 Later, the recommendation quota would be set at one candidate for each 200,000 households.
 Candidates for offices recommended by the prefect of a prefecture were examined by the Ministry of Rites and then presented to the emperor.
 Some candidates for clerical positions would be given a test to determine whether they could memorize nine thousand Chinese characters.
 The "proper path" (正途) to official positions, which rapidly crowded out all other forms of entry, was to graduate from the Taixue, serve a probationary post in one's local commandery, and then gain a recommendation from the local official to undergo the final civil service examinations.
 As a result, the Han system of official selection combined education, administrative exposure, recommendation and examinations in their procedure.
-In AD 132, examinations were instituted to test all Xiaolian candidates recommended to the court.
+In 132 AD, examinations were instituted to test all Xiaolian candidates recommended to the court.

 The system relied heavily on families who had access to education; before the proliferation of paper and printing, books were made of expensive or unwieldy bamboo and silk.
 The costs of literacy meant that relatively few could afford to become sufficiently educated for government service.
-Furthermore, the system of recommendations allowed high level (2,000-dan) officials to induct their family members into the government, and whenever they served as a Commandery governor they could also recommend new candidates who would be beholden to them, and were expected to repay the favour by recommending their other relatives.
+Furthermore, the system of recommendations allowed high-level (2,000-dan) officials to induct their family members into the government, and whenever they served as a Commandery governor they could also recommend new candidates who would be beholden to them, and were expected to repay the favour by recommending their other relatives.
 The kin of higher officials therefore had better chances of gaining positions.

-Towards the end of the Han, there were increasing pressures to reform the system of recommendations, which had became monopolised by elites based on their claims of moral superiority, and the role of making recommendations had shifted from local officials to retired officials, producing a number of unqualified nominees.
+Towards the end of the Han, there were increasing pressures to reform the system of recommendations, which had become monopolised by elites based on their claims of moral superiority, and the role of making recommendations had shifted from local officials to retired officials, producing a number of unqualified nominees.